actix/actix-website/content/docs/server.md

 You can send a stop message to the server with the server address and specify if you want graceful shutdown or not.
-The [`start()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.start) methods returns address of the server.
+The [`start()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.start) method returns address of the server.

 `HttpServer` handles several OS signals. *CTRL-C* is available on all OSs, other signals are available on unix systems.